WordPress/wpcs-docs/wordpress-coding-standards/php.md

 do_action( "{$new_status}_{$post->post_type}", $post->ID, $post );
 ```

-Where possible, dynamic values in tag names should also be as succinct and to the point as possible. `$user_id` is much more self-documenting than, say, `$this-&gt;id`.
+Where possible, dynamic values in tag names should also be as succinct and to the point as possible. `$user_id` is much more self-documenting than, say, `$this->id`.

 ### Ternary Operator